rapiddweller/rapiddweller-benerator-ce/doc/extending_benerator.md

 When using a weight function, Benerator will serve data items in random order and as often as implied by the function value.
 Benerator automatically evaluates the full applicable number range (as defined by numerical min/max or number of objects to choose from) and normalize the weights.
 There is no need to provide a pre-normalized distribution function.
 You may define custom Weight Functions by implementing the WeightFunction interface.

-## Custom CumulativeDistributionFunctions

-TODO (in a later version of the manual)

 ## Custom Converters